msys2/msys2.github.io/Creating-Packages.md

 * **makepkg** - these is used to build msys2-packages
 * **makepkg-mingw** - this iteration of the tool is used to build mingw packages

+Our PKGBUILD script is split up into several sections.
+* **prepare** - these is the function that is called before building
+* **build** - they is where you compile you library (i.e. make)
+* **check** - an optional step to check your build
+* **package** - the final stage where you package up a pacman package

+There are many other arguments such as the package name, the depends etc

+The makepkg tool takes server arguments

+* -C - clean up the source directory before build
+* -c - clean up the source directory after build
+* -f - force build even if already done

+Typical usage

+makepkg -Ccf  -This builds a package a packages them and is what you should typically use makepkg -Rdf  -The repackage a package and should be used on a package fail only